Hialeah Picnic Area

 Many people do not know the wonders that await them on the trails (baby stroller and handicapped accessible) through the forest behind the soccer fields of Minisink Park.
 Walk into the wooded areas and you’ll vanish into a private fantasy all your own.
 Maybe you can imagine giant mammoths forging in the shadow of melting glaciers, or see yourself as an explorer coming upon the free-flowing waters of Cherry Creek or Brodhead creek as they join to flow into the Delaware.

 Informative kiosks tell of the animals, birds, and plants that now inhabit this lost paradise.
 Benches are great for a rest and contemplation.
 There are two different trails, one behind each soccer field, on the north and south sides of the railroad track that crosses River Road.
 The north trail is ADA accessible.
 If you enter from the south side (close to the PA Welcome Center), you will need to cross Cherry Creek on stepping stones to emerge from the canopy into the town of Delaware Water Gap (this trail is not handicapped accessible over the creek).

 Mount Nebo Park

 Hilly forest, small ponds, games trails and lush bird colonies are part of the Pocono experience.
 All of these exist in Mount Nebo Park.
 Once beyond the parking lot you can walk an hour or more without crossing the same trail again.
 But the paths are well-marked (new trail markers installed in 2018) so it is not difficult to find your way back from the forest experience of possibly seeing deer and other forest creatures in the thick recesses that seem much farther away from civilization than Mount Nebo Road.
-We are in the process of redigning the picnic table area with wildflower gardens, installing new signage, and new trail markers for the short loop and long loop trails.
+We are in the process of redesigning the picnic table area with wildflower gardens.
 This is a joint effort of Smithfield and Middle Smithfield Townships under the direction of the Monroe County Planning Commission.
 Mount Nebo park also offers catch/release fishing for children and a camp site for overnight camping by groups (bring your own tents).
 Please make camping reservations through the Township office.